 Many Romanians use to say that all Romanians steal.
 Not the best opinion a nation can have about itself, but it is, up to a point, an unfortunate reality.
 No, not all Romanians steal, we’re not a nation of thieves, but unfortunately, honesty is still something we have to learn a lot about.

-That’s why people started to steal: a few boxes of canned meat from the factory they were working in, some chicken eggs from the farm they were working in, some screws and light bulbs here, some clothing materials there and everybody was happy.
-A mentality that fortunately changed a lot since 1989, but hasn’t vanquished completely.
+That’s why people started to steal: a few boxes of canned meat from the factory they were working in (which only produced food to be exported, by the way), some chicken eggs from the farm they were working in, some screws and light bulbs here, some clothing materials there and everybody was happy.
+A mentality that fortunately changed a lot since 1989, but hasn’t vanquished completely…

 Yes, people are stealing in Romania – and sometimes they don’t even think they’re doing anything wrong.
 They are “taking,” not stealing.
+And even more, as long as they’re “taking” from the state, that doesn’t count.
+They take taxes from us too, so it’s only fair to “take” back (this is indeed how some people still think!)

-We have bought, nearly three years ago, a house in a village here in Romania.
-It’s mostly abandoned now (hopefully not for long), but we still have some fruit trees in the garden.
 Last year, at the end of July, we went there to check out the trees and at least pick up some fruits.
 They were all gone, as if they had never existed.
 “Of course they’re gone,” one neighbor said.
 “There was nobody here to guard them, that’s why they were stolen”.
-Of course!

-And finally, the personal story that had me write this article, actually.
+3. And finally, the personal story that had me write this article, actually.
 The sad truth proving that, despite its awesome things, Romania is not always amazing.
 It doesn’t always happen, everywhere – it’s not really that all Romanians are thieves, looting day and night, but these things happen.
 And sometimes, even us, the Romanians, have no idea they are happening:

 It wasn’t quite the case as we kept getting huge heating bills: we had the biggest bills in the building, with just a couple somewhat close to what we had to pay (but still some 20 Euros lower, which for an average of abut 100 Euros, is a lot), while the others had half our bills or even lower..

 I just found out that they might have been stealing, actually.
 Better said, they were most likely stealing.
 In Romania, heating costs are calculated based on some devices that are installed on each heater and the way it all works seems strange at first: the company gets total costs using a device installed at the entrance of the building (one that cannot be reached by people living in the building) and the numbers on your devices are added up and give you a percentage of how much heat you used from all the heating that they sent your way.

 I’m not good at explaining, so I will use the example: let’s say that the building got 100 points of heating.
 The numbers on my neighbor’s heaters add up to 40, and those on mine add up to 60.
 This means that I pay 60% of the heating costs, and the neighbor just 40%.

-As a result, somebody like me who never takes them down (I didn’t even think it was possible before I found out the truth) will end up with inflated overall costs.
+As a result, somebody like me who never takes them down (I didn’t even think it was possible before I found out about this practice) will end up with inflated overall costs.
 That’s why I was paying more than double – no broken heaters, no freezing neighbors.
 Because people are stealing.
 And they consider it something natural.